Shair13/CharityApp/readme.md

 ![Bags Counter](images/counter.png)

-you can also check foundations which whom we are working with.
+You can also check foundations which whom we are working with.

 ![Foundations](images/fundations.png)